 Cinemas in the U.K.

-This site lists all open cinemas in the United Kingdom as far as known, in most cases with the number of auditoria and seating capacities.
-There is also a Web link for the cinema or the group it belongs to.
+This site lists all open cinemas in the United Kingdom as far as known, in most cases with the number of auditoria, seating capacities and a Web link for the cinema or the group it belongs to.
 To qualify for inclusion the venue must have 35mm and/or full cinema-standard digital projection in use.
 Where a cinema is only part-time on films this is indicated.

 Also noted are announced new cinemas or extra auditoria where the plans are thought to be firm, in particular that planning permission has been granted if needed.
 Where a cinema has closed or been modified the information is kept on the list for a year then deleted.

 Cinema Circuit Links